uvaai/ml2/20 Module 2/30 Model Release Strategies/content.md

-whole](https://openai.com/blog/introducing-openai), ended up choosing the following release strategy for these ChatGPT models: an unreleased model and training set, with limited free access to producing outputs for prompts, while monitizing access during peak hours and to more advanced features, like their newly released GPT-4 model.
+whole](https://openai.com/blog/introducing-openai), ended up choosing the following release strategy for these ChatGPT models: an unreleased model and training set, with limited free access to producing outputs for prompts, while monitizing access during peak hours and for more advanced features, like their newly released GPT-4 model.
 For this assignment, assume the hypothetical new language model is another large leap in improvement over ChatGPT's output, and so is completely indistinguishable from human writing.